RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 # Phonetic or Phonemic?

 The runes can't just be assigned to very specific IPA symbols.
 That would mean that we are mandating that everyone pronounce a rune in exactly the same way.
 There needs to be some flexibility in order for the runes to be useful.
 Because of that, we need to map out a range of valid pronunciations for each rune.
+That range of pronunciations is called a phoneme.

 A phonemic script ensures that no matter how an accent shifts sounds around, the words will still be understandable around the world.